remig/ldraw_parts/README.md

 # ldraw_parts

-Clone of the LDraw part library, optimized for Web Lic's needs.
+This is a clone of the LDraw parts library created and maintained by [LDraw.org](https://www.ldraw.org/).
+This repository, and the part files in it, are optimized for use with [Web Lic](https://github.com/remig/web_lic).